(and why we do what we do)

 Friendships that last longer than a week

-For people who want to travel authentically, consciously and humanly.
+For people who want to travel thoughtfully, openly, and on a human scale.

-We personally spent long periods in contexts very different from the one we grew up in.
+We spent long stretches living in places that were very different from where we grew up.

 at a school in Cambodia